 Humility.
-Initiate a discussion about humility with the young people by asking them to describe a humble person.
+Initiate a discussion about humility with your students by asking them to describe a humble person.
 How does a humble person act?
 What does a humble person do and say?
 The young people's responses will give you an indication of how well they do (or don't) understand this virtue.
 A humble person doesn't consider him or herself better than the next person, and is helpful and cognizant of the needs of others.
-However, help the young people understand that humility is not weak or passive, or submissive.
+However, help the students understand that humility is not weak or passive, or submissive.
 A humble person does not hide his or her gifts, but shares and uses them, not to impress, but because it is what God calls us to do with our gifts.
-A busy and no